ICI3D/ICI3D.github.io/futures/shadow.md

 10:30-11	Morning break

-11-12:30	Pedagogy and curriculum discussion
+11-12:30	Pedagogy and curriculum discussion -> teams and tasks
 * What needs development?
 What needs revision / updating?
 * What are priorities for the remaining time?
-	* -> teams and tasks

 12:30-14:00	Lunch

-14:00-15:30	Funding discussion 1
+14:00-15:30	Funding discussion 1 -> tasks and teams
-* Brainstorming grant opportunities and grant components -> tasks
+* Brainstorming grant opportunities and grant components
-* and teams

 15:30-16:00	Afternoon break